 • Every borrower repays the same percentage of their outstanding debt: percentage_to_repay = ΔB / B

-• After liquidation each borrower’s new debt is Debtᵢ_new = Debtᵢ − liquidateᵢ
+• After liquidation, each borrower’s new debt is Debtᵢ_new = Debtᵢ − liquidateᵢ